kose-y/HaploADMIXTURE-resources/README.md

 - launch Julia with `--project=<path-to-this directory>` or activate the environment with `using Pkg; Pkg.activate(normpath("<path-to-this directory>"))`,
 - then run `using Pkg; Pkg.instantiate()`.

-_Please note that the name of the SKFR package has changed from SKFR to SparseKmeansFeatureRanking._
+_Please note that the name of the SKFR package has changed from SKFR to SparseKmeansFeatureRanking.
+This repository will be updated once SparseKmeansFeatureRanking, OpenADMIXTURE, and HaploADMIXTURE are all registered._

 Each real data directory (TGP, HGDP, HO) contains the following: